Skip to main content

 Before chili peppers arrived, North African cooking already had strong flavor architecture: olive oil, garlic, onions, coriander, caraway, cumin, black pepper, saffron, preserved lemons, herbs, and coastal or Saharan trade ingredients.
 The arrival of American Capsicum peppers did not replace that system.
 It entered it.

 Harissa's importance is practical.
 It is dense, portable, and efficient.
-A small spoonful can season a pot of chickpeas, brighten couscous broth, coat grilled seafood, deepen tomato stews, sharpen olive-oil dressings, or turn bread into a meal.
+A small spoonful can season a pot of chickpeas, brighten couscous broth, coat grilled seafood, deepen tomato stews, sharpen olive oil dressings, or turn bread into a meal.
 This makes harissa a natural partner for couscous, olive oil, garlic, salt, and chili-pepper history on this site.

 In Tunisian cooking, harissa often appears at the table as a condiment and inside recipes as a foundation.
 It can be mixed into lablabi, added to ojja, spread in sandwiches, stirred into sauces, or served with olives, tuna, eggs, and bread.
 The paste gives everyday food heat, color, and depth without requiring a long ingredient list at every meal.